West Florida District Coronavirus Update, April 2:

 We hope to have more information available on these and other assistance plans soon.

 After conferring with our District Presbytery Board, the following decisions have been made concerning certain District events:

 - FINE ARTS FESTIVAL – Fine Arts has been moved to a virtual platform.
 Please contact Craig and Dana Hicks for more information.

 - SR. PASTOR L.I.F.T.s – All L.I.F.T.s that were scheduled over the next 8 weeks have been cancelled and will be rescheduled as soon as we are able.

 - MISSION TRIPS – The trip planned for April 13-18 to Appalachia, has been cancelled and will be rescheduled for the Fall.
 No final decision has been made yet on the A.I.M.
 Trip to Ecuador in July.

 - DISTRICT COUNCIL 2020 – The District Presbytery determined that it would be in the best interest of all concerned to postpone District Council that was scheduled for May 3-5, until a later date, most likely in the early Fall.
-All ministers and churches will receive an official written notice of this change with the proposed new dates in the next few days.
-This year we are blessed to have the largest Ordination Class in the history of our District.
+All ministers and churches should have received a notice by mail.
+New dates will be determined as soon as possible.
 All Ordination Candidates will receive a letter soon explaining the full ramifications of this change.